panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 `addDefaultsPure()` is now pure and has no side effects.

-Another approach I have found efficient is to extract big chunks of pure code from impure functions.
-Then make the impure functions call the pure functions.
+Another approach I have found efficient is the extraction of big chunks of pure code from an impure function.
+Then make the impure function call the pure code.

-This gives the benefit of extracting logic that is understandable and predictable into pure functions.
+This gives the benefit of extracting logic that is understandable and predictable into a pure function.
 The complexity of the impure function also decreases since it has less code.

 ## 5. Conclusion

 A function is pure when given the same arguments it always returns the same value and makes no side effects.

 Pure functions are easy to understand, easy to test, and can be composed and memoized.

+Impure functions, on the other side, are functions that access/modify external state or produce side-effects.
+They are necessary because your application needs a way to communicate with the external world.

 *What other benefits of pure functions do you know?*